StefanIndustries/HomeyTickTick/README.md

 # TickTick

-Automate your todo list for the tasks Homey cannot do for you.
+Automate your tasks in TickTick with Homey